 - The key benefits being communicated about their product/service

 - The main features associated with their product/service

-- What platforms their using to market to your shared target market
+- What platforms they’re using to market to your shared target market

-- The language their using in their content and ads
+- The language they’re using in their content and ads

-- The calls-to-action their using to convert followers, website visitors, etc. into leads
+- The calls-to-action they’re using to convert followers, website visitors, etc. into leads

 In conducting competitor research, you’re likely to find some information or strategies you can then use to your advantage.
 You don’t want to copy their content or lead generation verbatim, but you might find ways to tweak your own process to more effectively target the audience you’re trying to reach.